 The Huge Gulf of Mexico tank is an open ocean exhibit based around a deepwater oil rig.
 The tank has a variety of fish we don’t often see such as large alligator gar and Tarpon along with the more usual Sharks and Rays.

 The Caribbean Reef is a large and spectacular display featuring a tunnel walkthrough.
-The Amazon Exhibit has Macaws, Anacondas, Phirana and Freshwater Stingrays.
-There are also Penguin and Sea Otters on Display.
+The Amazon Exhibit has Macaws, Anacondas, Phirana, and Freshwater Stingrays.
+There are also penguins and Sea Otters on Display.

 - Boston, Massachusetts

 The New England Aquarium in Boston is a fairly compact facility mostly centered around its 200,000 gallon Giant Ocean Tank.
 The Aquarium has been a feature of Boston’s restored waterfront for many decades and is much loved by the passionate Bostonites.
 The Iconic architecture of the aquarium leads to a multi-story exhibition space centered around the monster tank.
 Open at the top and with a spiral walkway linking the 4 levels

 The Giant Ocean Tank features a replica Caribbean Coral reef, populated with Green Sea Turtles, Moray Eels, Baracuda, Bonnetheah Sharks, Sand Tiger Sharks Stingrays, and a plethora of reef-dwelling fish.
 The Unique cylindrical design is very appealing and helps provide a real focus to the aquarium.

 Other displays feature, Sea lions, Goliath Grouper, Sea Dragons, Sharks, and rays.
 There is an Amazon Exhibit with Phirana, Arapaima, and Electric eels and the giant Indo Pacific Coral Reef tanks filled with stunning coral and small but vibrant reef fish including Nemo’s and Dories.